Liliensternus: Classification

-In 1934, Huene described two skeletons assigning them the name Halticosaurus liliensterni, but in 1984 Samuel Paul Welles concluded that the type species of Halticosaurus, H. longotarsus, was a nomen dubium.
-Most of what had been written in the literature about Halticosaurus in fact regarded H. liliensterni.
+In 1934, Huene described two skeletons assigning them the name Halticosaurus liliensternus, but in 1984 Samuel Paul Welles concluded that the type species of Halticosaurus, H. longotarsus, was a nomen dubium.
+Most of what had been written in the literature about Halticosaurus in fact regarded H. liliensternus.
 Welles therefore erected a new genus: Liliensternus, the name again honoring Rühle von Lilienstern.

 The new species name became Liliensternus liliensterni.
 Rowe (1989) found that Liliensternus is more derived than Dilophosaurus.
 A second species named in 1993 by Cuny and Galton for fragmentary remains found in France, Liliensternus airelensis, which had an extra pair of cervical pleurocoels, was in 2007 reassigned to a separate genus, Lophostropheus.
 Originally assigned to the Halticosauridae, Liliensternus is today considered a basal member of the Neotheropoda.

 The following evolutionary tree illustrates a synthesis of the relationships of the early theropod groups compiled by Hendrickx et al. in 2015, including the position of Liliensternus in which all studies concur.